mt-frontier/mt-frontier/README.md

 #MT Frontier

 A survival game for the Minetest engine inspired by themes from the history of the North American frontier.
-Gameplay includes foraging, hunting, farming, mining and trading.
-The game is a collection of curated and custom mods and is currently in early development.
-Though playable, some aspects of the game are subject to be broken and may change as the game continues to develop.
+Gameplay includes foraging, trading, hunting, farming, mining, crafting and more.
+A collection of custom and curated mods from minetest game and the community of modders comprise the game.